philipp-r/YourlsBlacklistDomains/README.md

 Notice
 ------

-Neither YourlsWhiteListDomains, nor YourlsBlacklistIPs are distributed with licensing or copyright details.
-[Panthro](https://github.com/Panthro) has given explicit permission to use his code.
-I await a response from [LudoBoggio](https://github.com/LudoBoggio) and will ammend the following on their advice:
+Neither YourlsWhiteListDomains, nor YourlsBlacklistIPs are distributed with licensing or copyright details but both [Panthro](https://github.com/Panthro) and [LudoBoggio](https://github.com/LudoBoggio) have given explicit permission to use their code.

 **Copyright&copy; (2012) Aaron Pelly**